Ghostwriting Compensation: Too Much or Too Little?

 Besides the writing fee, ghostwriters also want to know about indirect compensation.
 Here we are talking about the ghostwriter sharing the advance or royalties, if any, with the client.
 I’m very clear on this matter.
 I don’t ask for any share of the advance or royalties.
 I make it clear that my writing fee represents the total compensation I earn.
 Advances and royalties go to the client.

 I think this is the cleanest way to do things.
 It also short circuits a conversation I really don’t want to have.
 Some clients have the impression that ghostwriters will write the book without a fee in anticipation of getting some or all of the anticipated advances and royalties.
 I’m a business ghostwriter.
 That model is not for me.

 Yes, risks sometimes pay off big.
-And early in my career I did well by sharing royalties.
-But lately I’m more comfortable just charging a fee and letting the writer benefit from the royalties.
-Like I said, it’s a cleaner model that avoids long-term financial entanglements.
+And early in my career, I did well by sharing royalties.
+But lately, I’m more comfortable just charging a fee and letting the writer benefit from the royalties.
+As I said, it’s a cleaner model that avoids long-term financial entanglements.

 Hope this discussion helps clients and ghostwriters have more informed conversations about fees and other compensation issues.
 And ghostwriters, if you do list your fees on your website, let me know and I’ll include your website in a subsequent list I post.